 A CPS highlights the "procedures under which a Digital Certificate is issued to a particular community and/or class of application with common security requirements."
 This CPS meets the formal requirements of Internet Engineering Task Force (IETF) RFC 3647, dated November 2003 with regard to content, layout and format (RFC 3647 obsoletes RFC 2527).
 An RFC issued by IETF is an authoritative source of guidance with regard to standard practices in the area of electronic signatures and Certificate management.
 While certain section titles are included in this CPS according to the structure of RFC 3647, the topic may not necessarily apply to services of GlobalSign nv/sa.
 These sections state 'No stipulation.'
 Additional information is presented in subsections of the standard structure where necessary.
 Meeting the format requirements of RFC 3647 enhances and facilitates the mapping and interoperability with other third party CAs and provides Relying Parties with advance notice of GlobalSign's practices and procedures.
-GlobalSign nv/sa conforms to the current version of CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates (the "Baseline Requirements), the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates (the "EV Guidelines"), CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Code Signing Certificates (the "EV Code Signing Guidelines"), published at www.cabforum.org.
-If a discrepancy arises between interpretations of this document and the Baseline Requirements, the Baseline Requirements shall take precedence over this document.
+GlobalSign nv/sa conforms to the current version of CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates (the "Baseline Requirements), the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates (the "EV Guidelines"), CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Code Signing Certificates (the "EV Code Signing Guidelines"), and Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates (the "Baseline Requirements for Code Signing") published at www.cabforum.org.
+If a discrepancy arises between interpretations of this document and the Requirements, the Requirements shall take precedence over this document.
 Additional assertions on standards used in this CPS can be found under the "Acknowledgements" section on the previous page.